 Section 2.
 Procedural Authority.
 Consistent with the Bylaws, Article IV., Section 3., Commission shall adopt written procedures the Association will use to consider the appeal of an adverse decision as defined in the Rules of Practice and Procedure, Part II, Article X., Section 1.
-These procedures shall be consistent with and supportive of the Rules of Practice and Procedure, Part II, Article X., Sections 1.-13.
+These procedures shall be consistent with and supportive of the Rules of Practice and Procedure, Part II, Article X., Section 1.
+These procedures 1.-13.